thejones/nodosaurus/ReadMe.md

 ## Credits
-* MEAN.JS project as this is a port of that code.
+* MEAN.JS - project started from this.
 * Frame - User API written in Hapi
-* Hapi-Boilerplate (Basic structure of this project)
+* Hapi-Boilerplate
+* Hapi-University
 * Hapi website.
-Docs are rock solid on that site.
+Docs & what not.
+* Hapi community on Gitter.